magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 a configuration file.
 The configuration is loaded from the following
 locations:

-1. MAIN CONFIGURATION:
-    -   The file given by --config-location
+1. MAIN CONFIGURATION: The file given by --config-location
-2. PORTABLE CONFIGURATION: (Recommended for portable installations)
-    -   If using a binary, yt-dlp.conf in the same directory as the binary
-    -   If running from source-code, yt-dlp.conf in the parent directory of yt_dlp
+2. PORTABLE CONFIGURATION: yt-dlp.conf in the same directory as the bundled binary.
+If you are running from source-code (<root dir>/yt_dlp/__main__.py), the root directory is used instead.
-3. HOME CONFIGURATION:
-    -   yt-dlp.conf in the home path given by -P
-    -   If -P is not given, the current directory is searched
+3. HOME CONFIGURATION: yt-dlp.conf in the home path given by -P, or in the current directory if no such path is given
 4. USER CONFIGURATION:
-    -   ${XDG_CONFIG_HOME}/yt-dlp/config (recommended on Linux/macOS)
+    -   %XDG_CONFIG_HOME%/yt-dlp/config (recommended on Linux/macOS)
-    -   ${XDG_CONFIG_HOME}/yt-dlp.conf
+    -   %XDG_CONFIG_HOME%/yt-dlp.conf
-    -   ${APPDATA}/yt-dlp/config (recommended on Windows)
+    -   %APPDATA%/yt-dlp/config (recommended on Windows)
-    -   ${APPDATA}/yt-dlp/config.txt
+    -   %APPDATA%/yt-dlp/config.txt
     -   ~/yt-dlp.conf
     -   ~/yt-dlp.conf.txt

-    See also: Notes about environment variables
+    %XDG_CONFIG_HOME% defaults to ~/.config if undefined.
+On windows,
+    %APPDATA% generally points to C:\Users\<user name>\AppData\Roaming
+    and ~ points to %HOME% if present, %USERPROFILE% (generally C:\Users\<user name>), or %HOMEDRIVE%%HOMEPATH%

-5. SYSTEM CONFIGURATION:
+5. SYSTEM CONFIGURATION: /etc/yt-dlp.conf
-    -   /etc/yt-dlp.conf

 E.g. with the following configuration file yt-dlp will always extract the audio, not copy the mtime, use a proxy and save all videos under